Frequently Asked Questions

 Statutory Duty: Directors must comply with various statutory duties imposed by legislation.

-If the Managing Agent (i.e. the company managing the building) meets all its obligations, the RTM directors should have no day-to-day responsibilities.
-However, the RTM directors remain legally liable, and thus, they are insured against claims of negligence or incompetence through Directors & Officers Insurance.
+If the managing agent meets all its obligations, the RTM directors should have no day-to-day responsibilities.
+However, the RTM directors remain legally liable, and thus, they are insured against claims of negligence or incompetence through directors & officers insurance.

 Are RTM directors paid?